 Condom Protects: Yes

-The symptoms for gonorrhea include it hurting to piss, aching balls, swollen urethra, sore throat, and pus coming out of your genitals.
+The symptoms for gonorrhea include painful urination, aching balls for guys, swollen urethra, sore throat, and pus coming out of your genitals.
 Yes, that was pus coming out of your genitals.

 Apparently there’s a new strain of gonorrhea which does not react to antibiotics.
 So this STD has made a bit of a comeback in terms of riskiness.
 Be careful.